chrisboyd/MapChat/README.md

 ## Basic visual example of how the GUI may be organized

-1. On the left pane, notice the interface to jump between different maps.
+1. On the left pane under "My Groups", notice the interface to jump between different maps.
 In this example, there is only one map-group for Toronto.

-2. Below the map-group selection interface is the list of users who belong to that group -- they can each be selected individually or in tandem to show their flag uploads.
+2. Below the map-group selection interface is the list of users who belong to that group (Members) -- they can each be selected individually or in tandem to show their flag uploads.

 3. Chatbox functionality at the bottom.